How may we assist you?

 - You can retrieve your purchase information.

-If you lost the Login information, click the "Request Login/Password" link below the user/password input boxes.
+If you lost the Login information, click the "Request Login/Password" link near the user/password input boxes.

 Can I use macros with the iOS App?